 Just like people live in houses, blogs live on servers.

-Then CLICK HERE to go to Bluehost (the Bluehost website will open in a new tab in your browser so you can reference these instructions as you work).
+To get started, CLICK HERE to go to Bluehost (the Bluehost website will open in a new tab in your browser so you can reference these instructions as you work).

-Select your plan
+Select a hosting plan

 However, if you are just starting, the basic plan is probably all you need for now.
+You can upgrade anytime.

 Now click the green select button under your plan of choice to go to the next step.

-Step 3.
-Choose a domain name
+2. Choose your free domain name

 Your domain name is the address people will type in the browser to access your blog.
 For example, bylauraiancu.com is my domain.

 Option 1: If you don’t have a domain name, get a free one by typing it in the box on the left.
-Choose .com or a different extension from the drop down menu.
+Choose .com or a different extension from the drop-down menu.
 Click next.

 Option 2: If you’ve already registered a domain name with another domain registrar, type it to the right.
 Don’t worry, this will only identify your account for now.
 Click next.